sintacs/sintacs-mwai-frontend-chatbot-settings/readme.txt

 ## Changelog

+### 1.3.3
+Change
+- The plugin is now recognized as an Add-on for the AI Engine.

 ### 1.3.2
 Added
 - Added a multiselect with emails from all registered users to the shortcode builder for the new attribute "allow_users".